 Canada West has 11 different sports and awards a total of 19 conference championships.

-Canada West is one of four conferences within Canadian Interuniversity Sport (CIS), the others being Ontario University Athletics (OUA), Réseau du sport étudiant du Québec (RSEQ) and Atlantic University Sport (AUS).
+Canada West is one of four conferences within U SPORTS, the others being Ontario University Athletics (OUA), Réseau du sport étudiant du Québec (RSEQ) and Atlantic University Sport (AUS).
 Schools representing each conference compete annually for national supremacy.

-Schools, team officials and individual student-athletes must abide by posted Canada West and CIS policies, including bylaws, regulations and eligibility requirements.
+Schools, team officials and individual student-athletes must abide by posted Canada West and U SPORTS policies, including bylaws, regulations and eligibility requirements.

 About Canada West:

-Canada West is the premier athletic conference in the country and is home to champion student-athletes that excel on the field, in the classroom and in their communities.
+Canada West (CW) is the leading university athletic conference in the country and is home to champion student-athletes that excel in the classroom and their communities.
 Canada West and our 17 members from across British Columbia, Alberta, Saskatchewan and Manitoba collectively carry on a legacy of competitive excellence, as our champions proudly go on to represent the conference at U SPORTS national championships.

 CANADA WEST MEMBERS